needle-mirror/com.unity.learn.iet-framework.authoring/Documentation~/authoring-guide.md

 **Use cases**

-1. To set up the beginning of a specific tutorial step so that the user can more easily perform a task and proceed, for example, open a window for the user, ping an object in the Project browser, instantiate an object, toggle a tool, and so on
+1. To set up the beginning of a specific tutorial step so that the user can more easily perform a task and proceed, for example, open a window for the user, ping an object in the Project window, instantiate an object, toggle a tool, and so on
 1. To enable/disable something, such as a custom tool, that would allow/prevent the user to/from completing the tutorial, the LEGO® Tools in the LEGO® Microgame being an example
 1. You want to ensure that the user has something to do in the tutorial, for example set the value of a property of a GameObject's component so the user has to change it to proceed